nagarx/Prophet-Based_Time_Series_Forecasting_of_Twitter_Stock_Data/README.md

 - Utilizing the Prophet model for accurate forecasting of Twitter's stock prices.

 ## Table of Contents
 1. Introduction
 2. Data Loading and Preliminary Analysis
 3. Exploratory Data Analysis
 4. Model Building with Prophet
+5. Mathematical Framework of the Prophet Model
-5. Model Evaluation and Comparison
+6. Model Evaluation and Comparison
-6. Conclusion and Future Work
+7. Conclusion and Future Work

 ## 1. Introduction
 In this project, we aim to forecast Twitter stock prices using the Prophet library.
 The focus is not only on building a predictive model but also on understanding the underlying data through extensive analysis and interactive visualization techniques.